bitfocus/companion-module-analogway-awj/companion/HELP.md

 - Aux 1...x: A1 ...
 Ax
 - Program: PGM
 - Preview: PVW (not PRW like in WebRCS)

+Another general advice: the connection protocol between Companion and the AWJ device is fast, but not insanely fast.
+If you change a parameter at the device it will need a few milliseconds until that parameter is stored remote, the change is executed, the acknowledge is returned and that new value is stored in Companion again.
+That has no relevance for parameters you just set, but there are some actions which first read parameters and then act on them, e.g. if you use a toggle action the current state is first read, then toggled, then that command is send and then it is complete when the new value acknowledge has been received.
+If you trigger a new toggle while the first action hasn't been finished, it will still be based on the original state because the toggled one hasn't been received yet.
+This behavior will most likely lead to unexpected results when incrementing or decrementing values at short intervals e.g. by using a rotary encoder.
+You can avoid this problem by either slowing down your input frequency or by not using values from the device, but custom variables instead.
+Then you would increment or decrement the custom variable and send the value to the device.
+Unfortunately you will loose the two way communication by doing so and if the parameter changes outside of Companion the variable will not stay in sync.

 ## <a name="configuration"></a>Configuration